abeytom/utilbox/docs/AWX.md

   # Name of the keypair to ssh into the machine for launching the ec2 instance
   sshKeyPairName: keypair
   # Pre-existing security group for launching the ec2 instance
-  securityGroupId:
+  securityGroupId: sg-00f****
   # Pre-existing subnet id for launching the ec2 instance
-  subNetId: subnet-72e2a63e
+  subNetId: subnet-****
   # This is to filter the AMIs that will be used to launch.
   # The AMI with this value for the `Type` tag only is selected
-  amiTypeTag: atom_template
+  amiTypeTag: my_template
   # This value will be added to the `Type` tag of the newly launched EC2 instance
-  instanceTypeTag: atom_template
+  instanceTypeTag: my_template
-  # This value will be th prefix of the `Name` tag of new EC2 Instance
+  # This value will be the prefix of the `Name` tag of new EC2 Instance
+  # This will be suffixed by the param set in the launch command
-  instanceNameTagPrefix: atom_tpl_
+  instanceNameTagPrefix: my_inst_
 ```

 ## 2. AWS Credentials